ing-bank/ingenious-doc/docs/customizations/customfunction.md

 ------------------------------

-??? example "Execute An Action From A Custom Method"
+??? example "Execute An Action From  Custom Method"
     ### Execute Action from Code

     A method called **executeMethod** is available with the Engine and is overloaded in 4 different ways as follows.